Danie10/gadgeteerza-homeassistant/README.md

 * Asus router for alerting VoIP phone left network (battery is flat)
 * UptimeRobot to monitor key websites
 * AdGuard Home for performance of DNS
-* Domain name certificate expiries (removed as free access inadequate)
+* Domain name certificate expires (removed as free access inadequate)
 * OurGroceries shopping application
 * Google Calendar showing next few days' schedule
-* RSS feed showing Netflix titles leaving soon
+* RSS feed showing Netflix titles leaving soon (removed widget as no longer using Netflix)
-* Mini graph showing actual solar charger yield comparted to weather station's actual measured radiation in W/m2, and adjusted for panel area and wattage.
+* Mini graph showing actual solar charger yield compared to weather station's actual measured radiation in W/m2, and adjusted for panel area and wattage.
 Also includes forecasted solar for the day, and the next day.
 * Restrictions (locks) set with warnings before some switches are toggled on the dashboard
 * Home Assistant Community Store (HACS) integrations and frontend UI
 * HA is running in a Docker container